-In early 2016, Parks & People Foundation decided to embark on a landmark strategic planning process, involving all staff, our board, and a wide range of community stakeholders.
+The Parks & People Foundation embarked on a landmark strategic planning process, involving all staff, our board, and a wide range of community stakeholders.
 Our goals were simple yet ambitious: to better understand who we are, what we do and how we must move forward.

 A historic moment

 The planning process came at a critical juncture in our history.
 In the three preceding years, our long-time board chair and CEO both stepped down, and the organization completed a 10-year, $13 million capital campaign to establish our first permanent headquarters.